bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

 3. While using flexbox, what axis are you using when you use the property: ```align-items: center```?

-⋅⋅⋅This centers items in the cross-axis.
+This centers items in the cross-axis.

 4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?